 On October 20, 2014, a purported shareholder of the Company filed a putative class action complaint in federal court in the Southern District of New York against the Company, Mr. Shkreli, Marc Panoff, and Jeffrey Paley (Kazanchyan v.
 Retrophin, Inc., Case No. 14-cv-8376).
 On December 16, 2014, a second, related complaint was filed in the Southern District of New York against the same defendants (Sandler v.
 Retrophin, Inc., Case No. 14-cv-9915).
 The complaints assert violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 in connection with defendants' public disclosures during the period from November 13, 2013 through September 30, 2014.
 In December 2014, plaintiff Kazanchyan filed a motion to appoint lead plaintiff, to approve lead counsel, and to consolidate the two related actions.
 On February 10, 2015, the Court consolidated the two actions, appointed lead plaintiff, and approved lead counsel.
 Lead plaintiff filed a consolidated amended complaint on March 4, 2015, which again named the Company, Mr. Shkreli, Mr. Panoff, and Mr. Paley as defendants, but which also named Steven Richardson, Stephen Aselage, and Cornelius Golding as additional defendants.
 On May 26, 2015, with the consent of the lead plaintiff, the court ordered that the claims against Mr. Paley be dismissed.
 The remaining defendants, including the Company, filed motions to dismiss the consolidated amended complaint, which were fully-briefed as of October 29, 2015.
 On December 1, 2015, counsel jointly informed the Court that the parties had reached a comprehensive settlement, subject to Court approval.
 On January 29, 2016, the parties filed motion for preliminary approval of the settlement and supporting papers, including a stipulation of settlement.
-On February 2, 2016, the Court preliminarily approved the settlement and scheduled a final approval hearing for June 10, 2016.
-Any amounts owed by the Company would be covered by Director and Officer Insurance.
+On February 2, 2016, the Court preliminarily approved the settlement, and ordered the action dismissed with prejudice.
+The settlement amount has been paid by the Company's insurer.